How To Use Situational Irony In Film

-Situational Irony in Screenwriting
+Situational Irony in Screenwriting = Setting Up Expectations

-Setting expectations is all about planting upcoming events or interactions for the audience to anticipate or fear on behalf of the characters.
+Setting expectations is about planting upcoming events or interactions for the audience to anticipate or fear on behalf of the characters.

 By doing so, you’ve put an idea of where the story is going that you can now play against for comedic or dramatic effect using situational irony!